Coldzera-010825/coldzera.github.io/README.md

 - **Data Visualization:** Python (GeoPandas, Matplotlib, Plotly), R (ggplot2, tmap), WebGIS tools

 ## 🚀 How to Use
-If you’d like to build a similar academic website:
+If you'd like to build a similar academic website:
 1. Clone this repository:
    ```bash
    git clone https://github.com/yourusername/yourwebsite.git